Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 It was crude, but it worked.

-European and US makers, especially those without links into Thailand’s sinicised society (Thai economy has a strong Chinese-related presence), gradually folded their tents and left.
+European and US makers, especially those without links into Thailand’s society (the Thai economy has a strong Chinese presence, to which the Japanese but few others could easily relate), gradually folded their tents and left.

-Next move was subsidies for exports.
-This gave the producers the export volume allowing them the scale economies to be competitive in world markets.
+The final move – subsidies for exports – gave the producers the export volume allowing them the scale economies to be competitive in world markets.

 3. A Model for the Rest of the World